-Following Eqs. \ref{deltaFex}, \ref{ent_delta} and \ref{DeltaFent}, both $\Delta F_{\mathrm{ent}}(\boldsymbol{\delta})$ and $\Delta F_{\mathrm{en}}(\boldsymbol{\delta})$ scale as $O(Nd)$.
-While the former is strictly positive and penalizes orientational ordering, the latter is negative and favors the development of ferroelectric order.
-Thermodynamic parameters can tune the sign of $\Delta F_{\mathrm{ent}}(\boldsymbol{\delta})+\Delta F_{\mathrm{en}}(\boldsymbol{\delta})$ from positive to negative, thereby establishing the onset of the ferroelectric phase transition.
-A Taylor expansion of both contributions for small $\delta$ leads to a Landau-like free-energy expression in terms of the ferroelectric order parameter.
-Similar developments are discussed in detail in Ref. \cite{Izzo}, including the interplay between ferroelectric and liquid-liquid phase transitions, and are beyond the scope of the present study.
-As also emphasized in Ref. \cite{Izzo}, the occurrence of a ferroelectric phase transition relies on the negative sign of $\Delta F_{\mathrm{en}}(\boldsymbol{\delta})$.
-In the present manuscript, the physical origin of this negative sign is clarified, showing it to be a direct consequence of the presence of annealed positional disorder.
+Observe that, according to Eqs. \ref{ent_delta}-\ref{deltaFex}, both $\Delta F_{\mathrm{ent}}(\boldsymbol{\delta})$ and $\Delta \mathcal{F}(\rho,\boldsymbol{\delta})$ scale as $O(Nd)$.
+While the former is strictly positive and therefore penalizes orientational ordering, the latter is negative and favors the onset of ferroelectric order.
+The dependence of $\Delta\mathcal{F}$ on the density has been made explicit.
+Moreover, as follows from Eq. \ref{deltaFex}, $\Delta\mathcal{F}$ also depends on temperature.
+The thermodynamic parameters can therefore drive the quantity $\Delta F_{\mathrm{ent}}(\boldsymbol{\delta})+\Delta\mathcal{F}(\rho, \boldsymbol{\delta})$ from positive to negative values, inducing the ferroelectric phase transition.
+A Taylor expansion of the two contributions for small $\delta$ yields a Landau-like free-energy expression in terms of the ferroelectric order parameter.
+Similar developments are presented in Ref. \cite{Izzo}, where the interplay between ferroelectric and liquid-liquid phase transitions is also discussed in detail, and are beyond the scope of the present study.
+As emphasized in Ref. \cite{Izzo}, the emergence of a ferroelectric phase transition relies on the negative sign of $\Delta \mathcal{F}(\boldsymbol{\delta})$.
+The present analysis identifies the physical origin of this negative contribution, showing it to be a direct consequence of the presence of annealed positional disorder.